Euclideon/vaultclient/docs/UserGuide.md

 ### 3. Scene Explorer
 ![Scene Explorer](images/sceneexplorer.png)

 The Scene Explorer window shows you the assets currently in your scene, and also allows the user to add UDS models and create new folders, points of interest, areas of interest and lines.
 Non-UDS models can also be imported if they are legacy files (.udg or .ssf) or they can be converted to UDS format using the Conversion tool (see section [**8.
-Convert Tab**](#8.-convert-tab)).
+Converting**](#8.-converting)).

 #### Quick Action Menu
 The buttons across the top of the Scene Explorer allow quick access to add or remove from the scene.
 From left to right: